Supplemental Nutrition Assistance Program (SNAP)

-What can be bought with help from the food assistance program?
+What can be bought with help from the supplemental nutrition assistance program?

-The Food Assistance program helps buy food for your family.
+The Supplemental Nutrition Assistance Program (SNAP) helps buy food for your family.
 It is

 designed to raise nutritional levels and assist in the well-being of

 Who Can Get SNAP?

 Families and individuals can receive this benefit.
 Eligibility is

 based on factors such as family size, assets (checking and savings